-So, come along as we guide you in gathering all the necessary information, including step-by-step instructions on how to apply through the Common App and insights into what admission committees are looking for.
-Let’s dive into it.
+So, come along as we guide you through the necessary information, including step-by-step instructions on how to apply through the Common App and insights into what admissions committees may review.
+Let’s dive in.

 Guide to Using the Common Application